liferay/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/02-monitoring/01-monitoring-intro.markdown

 5. Configure the connector to communicate with Elasticsearch.

-This document assumes you're enabling security *and* monitoring, though differences in the process are noted as appropriate.
+This document assumes you're enabling security *and* monitoring for Elasticsearch 7, but differences in the process for Elasticsearch 6 are noted where necessary.

 Start by enabling data collection in Elasticsearch.